TheAmirHK/OceanFun_RL/BubbleNetFeeding/README.md

   - Leader whale moves in a spiral around the fish cluster while releasing bubbles.
   - Bubbles push the fish toward the center.
   - Other whales follow the leader but position themselves around the fish to create a trap.
-  - Once fish are grouped in the center, other whales stay positioned around them to catch them
+  - Once fish are grouped in the center, other whales stay positioned around them to catch them.

 ![OceanFun_RL/BubbleNetFeeding](bubble_net_simulation2.gif)